 Thomas John was the son of Thomas and Ada Lovelock of Northop.

 In 1901 the family lived at 4 Dublin Row, Northop Hall.
 The father, Thomas was a collier who originally came from Dorset.
-He was 29, his wife was 25 and at that time they had four children Elizabeth (9yrs), Thomas John (6yrs), Herbert Henry (4yrs) and Baden Powell (9mnth).
+He was 29, his wife was 25 and at that time they had four children Elizabeth (9yrs), Thomas John (6 yrs), Herbert Henry (4 yrs) and Baden Powell (9 mnths).
 Many more children came later.
 Unbelievably we have been told that there were 23 in total!
 (This included some sets of twins).

 The 1911 census places Thomas and his family in Church street, Northop.
-The form tells us that in the house lived the father Thomas a 38 year old colliery labourer, his wife Ada 35yrs.
-The children were Lizzie 18 a farmhouse servant, Thomas 16 who was out of work, Albert 14 worked at the colliery, Harry 12, Baden 10, Maggie 8, Ethel 5, Rose 5 and Harold 2.
+The form tells us that in the house lived the father Thomas a 38 year old colliery labourer.
+His wife Ada was 35yrs.
+The listed children were Lizzie 18 a farmhouse servant, Thomas 16 who was out of work, Albert 14 worked at the colliery, Harry 12, Baden 10, Maggie 8, Ethel 5, Rose 5 and Harold 2.
 The form tells us that two children (Ernest and Arthur) had died.